rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

 .. py:function:: window_rms(a, window_size)

-   Returns the root mean square of the input a over a window of size window_size
+   Calculates the root mean square of the input a over a window of size window_size

+   :param a: The input array
+   :type a: np.ndarray
+   :param window_size: The size of the smoothing window
+   :type window_size: int, float

+   :returns: The rms'd result
+   :rtype: np.ndarray